benface/tailwindcss-animations/README.md

 }
 ```

-The default configuration generates the following CSS:
+The above configuration would generate the following CSS:

 ```css
 /* @tailwind base */